wildcraft958/VRSBench_dataloader/README.md

 **Incremental Checkpoints**: Long-running extractions now save JSON snapshots every `config.CHECKPOINT_EVERY_SAMPLES` (and on completion) into `config.CHECKPOINT_DIR`, and the parallel path exposes `checkpoint_dir`/`checkpoint_every` knobs.
 If a run is interrupted you can resume from the latest snapshot instead of starting from zero.

+**Local-First Annotation Mode**: Set `VRSBENCH_PREFER_LOCAL_ANNOTATIONS=1` (default) or pass `prefer_local_annotations=True` to both preparation APIs to skip HuggingFace streaming entirely whenever the annotation zips are cached.
+This avoids remote throttling, makes throughput hardware-bound, and still falls back to streaming if the local files are missing.

 ## Installation

 ```bash